The Slovenian city of Ljubljana (yoob yee AH nah) spent most of World War II in solitary confinement.

 We boarded the hand-built, hand-rowed pletna boats for a trip to the island and climbed the ninety-nine steps to the Church of the Assumption.
 Grooms who carry their brides up the ninety-nine steps must not falter or they risk an unhappy marriage.

-While ogling scenery in the mountains, we stopped at the Planica Nordic Center, a winter-sports training complex just a couple miles from both the Austrian and Italian borders.
+While ogling scenery in the mountains, we stopped at the Planica Nordic Center, a winter-sports training complex just a couple of miles from both the Austrian and Italian borders.

 Leaves in autumn